devconfcz/virtual-presentations/Recording.md

-# How to record material for virtual presentaions
+# How to record material for virtual presentations

 ## Using OBS Studio to Record Video